dolph/recipes/barbecue/pollo-asado-al-carbon.md

 Prepare a grill with a hot side and a cool side.
 Bring the grill to 325 F degrees.
 Brush the grill grates with oil.

-Cook chicken bone-side down on the hot side of the grill for 15 minutes, covered.
+Cook chicken bone-side down on the cool side of the grill, legs facing the hot side, covered, until the breast reaches an internal temperature of 155 F.

-Move chicken to cool side of the grill and cover.
-Cook 15 minutes.
+Turn the chicken skin-side down on the hot side of the grill for 1-3 minutes, until crisped (watch carefully to avoid burning).

-Continue turning every 15 minutes, basting with marinade each time, until the chicken reach 165 F.
+Rest 5-10 minutes.

 Serve with: